Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 The Alcatel-Lucent Enterprise (ALE) Rainbow Software Development Kit (SDK) is an **NPM** package based on JavaScript for connecting your Node.js application to Rainbow.

-Its powerfull APIs enable you to create the best Node.js applications that connect to Alcatel-Lucent Enterprise [Rainbow](https://www.openrainbow.com).
+This powerfull library enables you to create the best Node.js applications that connect to Alcatel-Lucent Enterprise [Rainbow](https://www.openrainbow.com).

-This tutorial will help you starting with the ALE Rainbow SDK for Node.JS by building a basic application that connect to Rainbow.
+This tutorial will help you starting with the ALE Rainbow SDK for Node.JS by building a basic application that connects to Rainbow.

 ### Prerequisites